kamotsuru/-object-detection-with-picamera-and-keras/README.md

                 print('inference :  %.3f s' % (t3 - t2))
 ```

-The later is same as (Classify ImageNet classes with ResNet50)[https://keras.io/applications/].
+The later is same as [Classify ImageNet classes with ResNet50](https://keras.io/applications/).

 ## example
 How an input image is shown and the inference is output like this: